Romero027/DeathStarBench/hotelReservation/kubernetes/README.md

 run `kubectl apply -f <path-of-repo>/hotelReservation/kubernetes/` and wait for `kubectl get pods` to show all pods with status `Running`.

+- make sure that all node names (pvc and deployment) are replaced

 ### Prepare HTTP workload generator